-BUSI 535 Recruitment, Selection, 3 hrs and Placement Strategies staffing organizations.
+BUSI 535 Recruitment, Selection, 3 hrs and Placement Strategies

+Examination of the processes and issues related to staffing organizations.
 Discussions emphasize analysis of the processes by which the workforce is developed and will enhance productivity and effectively implement business strategy.
 Topics include recruitment and staffing models, policies and practices related to attraction, selection, and development, retention, and employment decision making.